-- Is aware of the diverse needs of individuals resulting from differences in gender, sexual orientation, ethnic origin, age and - educational attainment and physical or mental disability or other reason, and responds appropriately and sensitively.
-Is aware of the impact of diversity and cultural issues on witnesses, parties to proceedings and others as well as on own - Takes positive action to promote diversity and equality of opportunity client, and adjusts own behaviour accordingly.
+- Is aware of the diverse needs of individuals resulting from differences in gender, sexual orientation, ethnic origin, age and educational attainment and physical or mental disability or other reason, and responds appropriately and sensitively. - Is aware of the impact of diversity and cultural issues on witnesses, parties to proceedings and others as well as on own client, and adjusts own behaviour accordingly.